Travel Postcard: 48 Hours in Dickensian London

 The Grapes pub, which was built in 1720 and described by Dickens in "Our Mutual Friend" is now owned by English actor Ian McKellen, who played Gandalf in the "Lord Of The Rings" film trilogy.
 Charles Dickens knew this pub well, according to its description on www.pubs.com.

 "As a child, he was made to stand on a table and sing to the customers.
-As an adult, he immortalized it as the Six Jolly Fellowship Porters pub in Our Mutual Friend.
-There are unsavory stories of watermen taking drunks from the pub, drowning them in the river, then selling their corpses for medical dissection."
+As an adult, he immortalised it as the Six Jolly Fellowship Porters pub in Our Mutual Friend.
+There are unsavoury stories of watermen taking drunks from the pub, drowning them in the river, then selling their corpses for medical dissection."

 4 p.m. - Visit the Royal Observatory (www.rmg.co.uk), climb the hill for a breathtaking view of London, with a view of the Canary Wharf business estate, the domed O2 centre and the financial district known as the "City" of London.